 Alumni members recently surveyed the entire 2016 Madison Scouts corps on their support for allowing females and transgender males into the Corps.
 The final poll results reflected the spirit of inclusivity that the alumni as a society has historically demonstrated, especially toward the LGBT community.

-On November 3, 2017 at 6:00 p.m.
-Central Time, the Madison Scouts Board of Directors will hold its first public annual meeting since the post-season gender debate began brewing earlier this fall.
+On November 3, 2017, the Madison Scouts Board of Directors held its first public annual meeting since the post-season gender debate began brewing earlier in the fall.

-At this meeting, voting members are expected to engage in an open debate to formally revise the existing Corps admissions policy, in a move that some may cast as either a step toward equality, or rather the Madison Scouts’ first step in its predictable acquiescence to political correctness.
+At this meeting, voting members were expected to engage in an open debate to formally revise the existing Corps admissions policy, in a move that some characterized as either a step toward equality, or rather the Madison Scouts’ first step in its predictable acquiescence to political correctness.

 The End… (for now)